gravitational/gravity/docs/5.x/catalog.md

 !!! tip:
-    The `tele` and `gravity` binaries have all required Helm functionality built-in so you don't have to have the `helm` binary installed on the machine where application images are built, or in a cluster.
-A cluser needs to have `tiller` server (Helm's server component) running though.
+    The `tele` and `gravity` binaries have all required Helm functionality built-in so the `helm` binary isn't required to be installed on the server when building applications, or inside a deployed cluster.
+The `tiller` server (Helm's server component) does need to be deployed to the cluster.

 Both  `tele version` and `gravity version` commands report the embedded Helm
 version: